-An objective of two of the studies reviewed was to determine which factors are important to industry in making plant location decisions.
-One of the studies included interviews of a small number of the owners of industrial firms currently located on free access roads.
-All of the firms but one were primarily dependent upon trucks to transport their final product, and all of the firms, with one exception, felt that location in close proximity to a major highway was necessary.
+Two of the studies reviewed try to determine which factors are important for industrial location.
+One of the studies included interviews of a small number of the owners of industrial firms currently located on free access roads (21).
+All of the firms but one were mainly dependent upon trucks to transport their final product.

+All firms, except one, felt that location in close proximity to a major highway was necessary.
 However, little priority was given to specific types of highway facilities.
 If the road was paved and in good condition, it was judged adequate.
-Advertising benefits resulting from location received little consideration by the owners.
-For most, this factor was viewed as providing a possible extra benefit rather than as being a requirement.
-However, some concern for the value of the advertising benefits of a location was shown by firms serving consumer as opposed to industrial markets.
+Advertising benefits resulting from location obtained little consideration by the owners.
+This factor was viewed as an extra benefit rather than a necessity.
+Some concern for the value of advertising benefits was indicated for firms serving consumer as opposed to industrial markets.

 Another study analyzes a nationwide questionnaire survey of manufacturing, wholesale and warehousing establishments.
+(22).
 Each of the firms had made one or more moves during the period 1955-59.

-Survey findings indicated that, of 13 different plant location factors included in the questionnaire, the most frequently mentioned concern was proximity to good highways.
+Survey findings indicate that on the questionnaire involving 13 different plant location factors, the most frequently mentioned concern was proximity to good highways.
 On the average the next four most important factors were, in this order, abundant labor supply, availability of suitable land, proximity to markets, and rail service.
 However, different establishments ranked the rail service differently in importance from first to eleventh place.
 Industries giving emphasis to both highway proximity and rail service are printing and publishing, wholesale trade, fabricated metal products, furniture and warehousing.